mostafaDevadam/egybell-task/README.md

 Using git switch to branch backend: <br>
 Terminal: git switch backend <br>
-create .env file and add PORT variable in it. <br>
+create .env file and add PORT and EXPRIES_IN variables in it. <br>

 Terminal: npm i